HuaMick/20250526_Reejig/docs/tasks-prd-onet-data-pipeline.md

   - [x] 7.2 Create/Update `Dockerfile.api`, `Dockerfile.etl`.
     - **IMPLEMENTATION NOTE:** Created Dockerfile.api for the REST API service using a Python 3.12 slim image, with appropriate environment variable configuration and uvicorn server setup.
 Created Dockerfile.etl for the ETL pipeline with a shell script that runs the full data processing sequence (extract_load_text_files, extract_load_api, transform) and exits when complete.

-  - [x] 7.3 Ensure all integration tests pass in Docker environment.

-  - [ ] 7.4 Test the API when deployed locally.
+  - [ ] 7.3 Test the API when deployed locally.
     - **NOTE TO DEVELOPER:** Deploy the application locally using Docker and manually test the API endpoints to ensure they're working correctly with real data.

+  - [ ] 7.4 Add the test suite execution to the docker deployment.
+Ensure all integration tests pass in Docker environment.

   - [ ] 7.5 Update `README.md` (full setup, schema, data flow, API examples, design decisions).